A Complete Characterization of Statistical Query Learning with Applications to Evolvability: Strong SQ Dimension

 We now give a simple proof that $\SQSD(C,D,\eps,\gamma)$ characterizes (within a polynomial) the number of statistical queries required to learn $C$ over $D$ with accuracy $\eps$ and query tolerance $\gamma$. \begin{theorem} For every concept class $C$, distribution $D$ over $X$ and $\eps,\tau > 0$,

 \end{theorem} \begin{proof} Let $\A$ be a SQ algorithm that learns $C$ over $D$ using $q= SLC(C,D,\eps,\tau)$ queries of tolerance $\tau$.
-According to Lemma \ref{lem:sq-simple} we can assume that $\A$ makes only correlational SQs of tolerance $\tau$ since $\A$ can compute the values of the target-independent SQs exactly.
+According to Lemma \ref{lem:sq-simple}, we can decompose every SQ of $\A$ into a correlational and a target-independent queries.
+The distribution $D$ is fixed and therefore any target-independent query of $\A$ for function $\phi(x)$ can always be answered with the exact value $\E_D[\phi(x)]$, in other words with tolerance $0$.
+Therefore it is sufficient to answer the $q$ correlational SQs of $\A$ with tolerance $\tau$.

 Now let $\psi \in \funcs$ be any function.
 The set $G_\psi$ is constructed as follows.
 Simulate algorithm $\A$ and for every correlational query $(\phi_i \cdot \ell,\tau)$ add $\phi_i$ to $G_\psi$ and respond to the query with the value $\la \psi , \phi_i \ra_D = \E_D[\phi_i(x)\cdot \psi(x)]$.
 Continue the simulation until $\A$ outputs a hypothesis $h_\psi$.
 Add $\sign{\psi}$ and $h_\psi$ to $G_\psi$.